Reimagine Projects Around Ireland

 • a one-stop shop for bringing the community of Tuam, Co Galway together to address the issue of vacancy within the town.

-Hometown Architect is part of the Irish Architecture Foundation’s Reimagine programme, which aims to connect communities with architects to co-design and improve their local built environment.
+Hometown Architect is part of the Irish Architecture Foundation’s Reimagine programme, which connects communities with architects to co-design and improve their local built environment.
 The Reimagine programme believes that local insight and tacit knowledge from all stakeholders are integral to developing solutions for our urban spaces, fostering a sense of agency, ownership, and pride among participants.

 Funded by the Arts Council and Department of Rural and Community Development, with additional support to the Irish Architecture Foundation from the Department of Housing, Local Government, and Heritage.
 This project aligns with the national Town Centre First policy, which aims to revitalise towns across Ireland, building and sustaining vibrant town centres where communities can flourish.